 The Dame Leonie Kramer Prize in Poetry 2017

 The Grace Leven Prize for Poetry 2012

 Toby Fitch has worked as poetry editor of Overland since 2016 and before that was reviews editor for Southerly from 2011-15.
-He will be the co-editor of the forthcoming Best of Australian Poems 2021 with Ellen van Neerven.
-He is the editor of the anthologies Groundswell: The Overland Judith Wright Poetry Prize for New and Emerging Poets 2007-2020 (forthcoming 2021) and, with Lisa Gorton, Australian Poetry Anthology 5, 2016.
-He has also worked as an editor at Power Publications since 2018, where he was managing editor of the Australian and New Zealand Journal of Art.
-As a freelance editor, Toby has edited numerous scholarly essays and public sector documents.
+He is co-editor of Best of Australian Poems 2021 with Ellen van Neerven.
+He is the editor of the anthologies Groundswell: The Overland Judith Wright Poetry Prize for New and Emerging Poets 2007-2020 (forthcoming 2022) and, with Lisa Gorton, Australian Poetry Anthology Volume 5 2016.
+He has also worked as an editor at Power Publications, where he was managing editor of the Australian and New Zealand Journal of Art.
+As a freelance editor, Toby has edited numerous poetry manuscripts, scholarly essays and public sector documents.

-Toby Fitch has taught creative writing at the University of Sydney since 2016 — tutoring, lecturing, course coordinating and supervising at undergraduate and postgraduate levels.
+Toby Fitch has taught on creative writing at the University of Sydney since 2016 — tutoring, lecturing, course coordinating and supervising at undergraduate and postgraduate levels — firstly on casual contracts and now in a continuing position.
 He holds a Doctor of Arts (a “creative PhD”) from the University of Sydney.
 He has taught literature, English, and professional and technical writing at various other universities, including UNSW Art and Design, Wollongong University and Western Sydney University.
 He has also taught creative writing workshops for Red Room Poetry, The Writing Workshop, and Mirrabooka.

-Toby Fitch offers many freelance services, including assessing book manuscripts (fiction, non-fiction, poetry).
-If you would like to get in touch about writing, editing or teaching work, or about having your book manuscript assessed, please email:
+Toby Fitch is available for poetry readings and literary festival appearances.
+He also offers freelance editing, including assessing book manuscripts (fiction, non-fiction, poetry).
+If you would like to get in touch, please email: firstname.lastname@example.org